.jpeg)

-I'm aware that Ellison is one of the genre's giants but this one somehow just doesn't do it for me.
-Hard to pin down the exact reason but I would argue that, like so many other debuts, it suffers from being over-ambitious in both content and style.
+I am aware that Ellison is one of the genre's giants, but this one doesn't do it for me.
+Hard to pin down the exact reason, but I would argue that, like so many other debuts, it suffers from being over-ambitious in both content and style.

-Starts great, I liked its pace and the concept of chapters being titled by the days of the week gives the book a real-time dynamic.
-First half takes place from Thursday to Tuesday but then it just gradually loses its momentum - 10th chapter is titled "Saturday a Week later" and three chapters later is just a simple "Days later".
-Problem of course is that nothing much happens after the initial prologue, introduction and actual crime; our hero wonders around pretty much lost and his "investigation" is - well, what would you expect from 17 years old confused and pissed off hooligan? - pretty cumbersome.
-Somehow he gets into his head the idea that there simply must be a connection between the killing of his sister, youth gang dispute (war) over the territory (turf) and some big shot drug dealer.
+It starts great; I liked its pace, and the concept of chapters being titled by the days of the week gives the book a real-time dynamic.
+First half takes place from Thursday to Tuesday, but then it just gradually loses its momentum - the 10th chapter is titled "Saturday a Week later" and three chapters later is just a simple "Days later".
+The problem, of course, is that nothing much happens after the initial prologue, introduction and actual crime; our hero wanders around pretty much lost, and his "investigation" is - well, what would you expect from 17 a 17-year-old confused and pissed off hooligan? - pretty cumbersome.
+Somehow, he gets into his head the idea that there simply must be a connection between the killing of his sister, a youth gang dispute (war) over the territory (turf) and some big shot drug dealer.
 Spoiler, fucking spoiler - there will be no connection...

-Narration is a bit hard to digest sometimes because there are long sections of dialogue-less pages which badly impact already mentioned lack of pace.
-Also everything is concentrated on our protagonist and his moral dilemmas.
+Narration can be challenging to follow at times because it often includes long sections of dialogue-less pages, which further exacerbates the already mentioned lack of pace.
+Additionally, the narrative focuses primarily on our protagonist and his moral dilemmas.
 Other characters are either completely good (mom, teacher) or bad (pretty much everyone else).
-City seems to be author's constant fascination - in spite of its clearly negative role.
-After all, it is suppose to be the mighty Web that catches our innocent Rusty, isn't it?
-Even harder to understand are author's sympathies with gang members.
-They are violent and on more than just one occasion pretty sadistic bunch but still Ellison addresses them as "kids" or even "boys".
-I definitely prefer more non-sentimental depiction of the youth gangs from The Real Cool Killers.
+The city seems to be the author's constant fascination, despite its clearly negative role.
+After all, it is supposed to be the mighty Web that catches our innocent Rusty, isn't it?
+Even more difficult to comprehend are the author's sympathies for gang members.
+They are violent and, on more than just one occasion, a pretty sadistic bunch, but still, Ellison addresses them as "kids" or even "boys".
+I definitely prefer more non-sentimental depictions of the youth gangs from The Real Cool Killers.

-It is written very well with full of energy, but - once again - maybe a bit too ambitious.
-Like author tried too hard and couldn't decide if he was writing a pulp novel or more "serious" drama stuff.
-Lots of slang which I usually enjoy but here it's just a little too exaggerated.
+It is written very well, full of passion, but - once again - may be too ambitious.
+The author tried too hard and couldn't decide if he was writing a pulp novel or more "serious" drama stuff.
+There's a lot of slang, which I usually enjoy, but here it's just a little too exaggerated.
 There is a funny moment where the slang word "procoo" is explained in - you've guessed it - slang as a "protective cust'id".

-Undoubtedly good stuff and probably ground breaking back in the 50s as well as a great document of the era's youth gang culture.
-But too bleak and depressing for my taste to really enjoy it.
+Undoubtedly good stuff and probably groundbreaking back in the 50s, as well as a great document of the era's youth gang culture.
+However, it was too bleak and depressing for my taste to truly enjoy it.
 I'll give it an extra half point for the additional short stories.
 Especially No Game for Children.
-Clever, well plotted with a good twist and also very violent!
+Clever, well-plotted with a good twist and also very violent!

 3.5/5